5 ways to achieve great results from your loyalty program

 The real reason loyalty programs aren't effective

-Now, as promised in the title, here is the number one reason loyalty programs fail to improve loyalty, as well as maintain and grow revenues:
+The number one reason loyalty programs fail to improve loyalty, as well as maintain and grow revenues is simple:

-Don’t assume that just because you understand your program, that your customers or front line employees do.
+Marketing leaders assume that because they understand their program, that their customers or front line employees do, when in reality they do not.

 Tips for activating your loyalty program